 Hernandez' professional affiliations include American Federation of Musicians, Percussive Arts Society, The National Band Association, and Texas Music Educators Association.
 He is a charter member of the Malletech Master Educator Group.
 In addition, Michael maintains an active schedule as a freelance graphic artist with his company, DrYouSophisticatedCool (DYSC). www.dryougrfx.com

 He resides in Plano, Texas with his wife, Kimberly (Robinson MS Band Director, Plano, Tx) and their son, Anthony.

 Mark De Hertogh

 Associate Director of Bands

 Mark De Hertogh, a native of Pascagoula, Mississippi, is an Associate Band Director and Director of the Jazz Program at Plano Senior High School.
 Prior to Plano, Mark served in the same capacity at Paschal High School in Fort Worth, Texas.
-The Paschal Jazz Ensemble, under De Hertogh’s direction, performed by invitation at the prestigious 2015 Montreux Jazz Festival in Montreux, Switzerland, as well as performing live on FOX 4’s Good Day program.
+The Paschal Jazz Ensemble, under De Hertogh’s direction, performed by invitation at the prestigious 2015 Montreux Jazz Festival in Montreux, Switzerland, The Jazz Educators Network Conference as well as performing live on FOX 4’s Good Day program.

 Mr. De Hertogh earned a Bachelor of Music in Jazz Studies from The University of Southern Mississippi and a Master of Music in Jazz Studies from the University of North Texas.